 Crossing the North Saskatchewan River after one kilometre.

-You’ll find the Glacier Lake hike pretty easy to follow.
-Beginning in pine forest, the moderate trail opens up after one kilometre where you’ll cross the bridge over the North Saskatchewan River.
+You’ll find that Glacier Lake Trail pretty easy to follow.
+Beginning in pine forest, the moderate trail opens up after a kilometre, where you’ll cross the bridge over the North Saskatchewan River.
 Then continue another km to the Howse River viewpoint.
 Take a few minutes to soak in the view from Parks Canada’s iconic red chairs.
 Afterwards, head west (right) down the Howse River bank.
 Continue to hike in view of the river before darting back into the forest.

-Most of the Glacier Lake trail is through the forest, without any noteworthy views.
+Most of Glacier Lake Trail is through the forest, without any noteworthy views.
 But in the shoulder season, you could have the trail all to yourself.
+Though you might have plenty of mosquito friends (don’t forget the bug spray).
 And the promise of Glacier Lake will keep you going.
 Though I recall the return trip being more difficult, with a steep climb after leaving the campground.
 But that could’ve had more to do with getting used to a heavy backpack.

 Glacier Lake hike through forest